luishgarciap/RE-STORM/README.md

  ## Log files
 The log files used to generate the results depicted in [1] have been organized in three categories:

-* System under Dynamic Context (folders DynamicContext_DC1 to DynamicContext_DC2)
+* Remote Data Mirroring (RDM) Self Adaptive System (SAS) under different Dynamic Context (folders DynamicContext_DC1 to DynamicContext_DC2)
 * Other Service Level Agreements (SLAs) (folder Other SLAs)
-* System Under stable conditions (folder _StableConditions)
+* RDM SAS under stable conditions (folder _StableConditions)

 Each folder contains the .json files utilized to generate the plots presented in [1].

-Specifically:
+## logs for the RDM SAS under different dynamic contexts

 * Figure 7 and Figure 8, correspond to the log files: